ac3-tr/ac3-book/book/03_campaigns.md

 # Campaigns
-The (AC)³ project organized and took part in many campaigns.
+The (AC)³ project organized and took part in many measurement campaigns.

 ::::{grid} 3